 - Home Entertainment and Connectivity.
 We have all become used to having the world at out fingertips.
-Look up a recipe, the latest stock information, video chat, stream a movie or music, play interactive on-line games – it’s Broadband internet that makes it all possible.
+Look up a recipe, the latest stock information, video chat, stream a movie or music, automate your home, play interactive on-line games – it’s Broadband internet that makes it all possible.

 - Work from Anywhere.
 Senator Angus King said recently that “For the first time in history people can work where they live instead of living where they work” because of broadband Internet.
 Fast access to the Internet makes it possible for professionals in marketing, finance, design, customer care, programming, and a number of other computer based fields to work from home, giving these individuals a chance to live where they want and eliminate commuting time.

 - Distance Learning.
 Educational and enrichment opportunities for every age group are quickly becoming the norm as colleges, adult education programs and even virtual elementary schools emerge.